ISUgenomics/2022_Bean_mergeData/README.md

 The exact copy of the input datafile [*data.xlsx*] with one additional column (next to the ARS label) is created [*output.xlsx* by default].
 The new column contains the corresponding sample label.
 If there is no matching sample label, the error value -f -9999.99 is assigned.

 **master_output**<br>
+The exact copy of the input sample file [*sample.xlsx*] (containing the sample labels) is extended of the corresponding ARS label and all remaining data columns (taken from data_file).
+If there is no matching hit for a sample label, the values in the new columns will contain the default (-9999.99) for the missing data.